geny-n/Transcendence/README.md

     - Messages are scanned by AI moderation system and blocked if toxic: a warning is sent to sender
     - Conversation includes message history with timestamp

+  - PongGame (llabonde)
+    - Each player control his own paddle, and try to prevent the ball from reaching their own edge of the board.
+Notice that the ball's speed increases each time it bouce off something.
+    - The paddles are meant to be controlled by the up and down arrow keys on keyboard, but there is also buttons usable directly next to the board.
+    - First to score 5 points, or most after 5min, wins the match.
+    - Overtime if scores are equal after 5min, 2min are added to finish the match, as much time needed to have a clear winner at the end of timer.
+    - Players can forfeit at anytime during the match, ending the match.
+    - If a player is disconnected, a 1min timer is set to wait for his return.
+    - At the end of the match, players have the opportunity to ask for a rematch, wich sents a notification to the opponent, if he agrees, the rematch begins.

+  - Matchmaking (llabonde)
+    - Players are put in a line, waiting for opponents to start a match.

+  - ScoreBoard (llabonde)
+    - Keep track of the match happening generally, displaying winner and loser, score, game duration, player stats.

+  - LeaderBoard (llabonde)
+    - Keep track of the most experienced players, and display their stats and progress.
+    - Experience levels follow Fibonnacci sequence, and the max level is 12, after that, only total experience progresses.

 ### Modules :
 | Modules | Typel | Points | Team members(s) | Justification | Implementation |
 | :------ | :---- | :----  | :-------------- | :------------ | :------------- |